Square buys $50 million in bitcoin in a huge vote of confidence for cryptocurrency

 “Square believes that cryptocurrency is an instrument of economic empowerment and provides a way for the world to participate in a global monetary system, which aligns with the company’s purpose,” the company said in a statement Thursday.

-Although unusual, the investment isn’t hugely surprising as it was likely driven by Square founder and CEO Dorsey—who’s been a vocal advocate for cryptocurrency.
+Although unusual, the investment isn’t hugely surprising, as it was likely driven by Square founder and CEO Dorsey—who’s been a vocal advocate for cryptocurrency.
 In 2018, he told attendees at Consensus, an annual conference for cryptocurrency and blockchain enthusiasts, “The internet is going to have a native currency.
 So let’s not wait for it to happen—let’s help it happen.”

 He also noted that if cryptocurrency were used as a global currency, Square could more easily expand to markets around the world.
 It’s currently limited by regulatory processes unique to each country and its currency.